tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/11-functions-01/README.md

 10. Define a function `average` that calculates the average between two parameters and returns the average.

 11. Call the `average` function and assign to a variable `calculated_average`.
 Then print `calcualted_average`.

+12. Execute the Python program.

+    1. Open your terminal/git bash.

+    2. From within the terminal/git bash run `source activate PythonData` to activate your virtual environment.

+    3. Navigate to the directory that is holding this code drill.

+    4. Run `python filename.py` to test your output.

 ---